 With over 80 professionals in Beijing, BDA is a leading adviser to institutional investors in China including private equity and hedge funds.

 Duncan is a frequently cited expert on China’s digital and consumer markets in domestic and international media.

-An early advisor to prominent Chinese Internet companies including Alibaba and Netease, Duncan is also an angel investor in a number of China-originated technology ventures including App Annie (www.appannie.com, invested by IDG, Sequoia amongst others) and Happy Latte (www.happylatte.com, invested by Index Ventures).
-Duncan also serves on the Advisory Board of the Digital Communication Fund of the Geneva-based private bank Pictet & Cie.
+An early advisor to the founders of prominent Chinese Internet companies including Alibaba, Netease and Sina, Duncan is also an angel investor in a number of China-originated technology ventures including App Annie (www.appannie.com whose investors now include Sequoia Capital).

 In 2010 and 2011 Duncan was invited as a Visiting Scholar at the Stanford Program on Regions of Innovation and Entrepreneurship (SPRIE) first at the Freeman Spogli Institute (FSI) then the Stanford Graduate School of Business.
 There he researched the implications of the rapid growth of the Internet on China’s economy and the global digital economy.
 He helped establish the influential ‘China 2.0’ research initiative including co-chairing for four years annual conferences at Stanford and Beijing which featured keynotes leading industry figures including Jack Ma (Alibaba), Robin Li (Baidu) and Martin Lau (Tencent).

 Duncan is also Executive Producer of two China-themed documentary films produced by a production company CIB Productions (www.cib-productions.com) that he co-founded in Beijing in 2008.